Xia–Shang–Zhou Chronology Project: Methods

 The Project used a combination of methods to attempt to correlate the traditional literature with archeological discoveries and the astronomical record.

 Western Zhou kings

 The contemporary evidence for the Western Zhou consists of thousands of bronzes, many bearing inscriptions.
 Around 60 of these record dates of important events as the day in the sexagenary cycle, the phase of the moon, the month and the year of reign.
-However the king is usually not identified.
+However, the rules of the Western Zhou lunisolar calendar, in particular the start of a month or year and the insertion of intercalary months, were not fixed.
+In addition, the current king is typically not identified.

 Occasionally an unusual astronomical event was recorded.
-A key reference point was the accession of King Yi of Zhou, when according to the "old text" Bamboo Annals the day dawned twice.
+A key reference point was the accession of King Yih of Zhou, when according to the "old text" Bamboo Annals the day dawned twice.

 The Project adopted (without acknowledgement) the proposal of the Korean scholar Pang Sunjoo (方善柱) that this referred to an annular solar eclipse at dawn that occurred in 899 BC.

 Other scholars have challenged both this interpretation of the text and the astronomical calculations involved.